 - Sun Terrace and Bar

-- Restaurants a few kms away in local village
+- Restaurants a few kms away in a local village

 - Amazing carved tree houses with comfy beds and all the mod cons.

 - Yummy food.

 - Bring your solar chargers and lights – occasional power cuts occur in this area.

 - Winter is chilly but beds are warm.